About Brittany Virgallito

 Artist Statement

 Upon returning to school, I took the basic form of the Omni Doll and played with it.
-Producing the form in many different ways: from jewelry, to glass and sculpture, to animation.
+Producing the doll in many different ways: from jewelry, to glass and sculpture, to animation.
 The first Omni Doll, Robbie, was the basis for most of these.
 While exploring how I could reimagine Robbie, I discovered other subjects in both my glass, sculpture and jewelry work.
 My other pieces saw subjects both bright and colorful as well as dark and decrepit.
 A pattern often reflected in my own life experiences.